cparedes/redbluemagenta-new/index.markdown

 I'm a senior system administrator at [Blue Box Group].
 This is my personal technical blog.
-I write about system administration related topics, as well as on programming and various other things of interest.
+I write about system administration related topics, as well as other things of interest, such as programming, music, and general advocacy for various technology related issues.

 10 Most Recent Posts
 --------------------